TheBurd/mango-cannabis-flower-menu-builder/README.md

 > **Professional flower menu creation tool for Mango Cannabis Management team**

-Create beautiful, compliant flower menus for in-store display and inventory logging across Oklahoma, Michigan, and New Mexico locations.
+Create beautiful, compliant flower menus for in-store display and inventory logging across Oklahoma, Michigan, New Mexico, and New York locations.

 ---